vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_pushconstants.md

 We have a way to run compute shaders to display, and a way to add debug-UI to the engine.
 Lets use that to send data to the shaders through the UI, and have an interactive thing.

-we will be using PushConstants to send data to the shader.
+We will be using PushConstants to send data to the shader.
 PushConstants are a feature unique to vulkan that allows for some small amount of data to be sent to the GPU.
 Keeping this data small is important, as most drivers will have a fast-path if the data is below some bytes (consult gpu vendor documentation).
 Its main use case is to send some per-object indexes or a couple matrices that change for every object.
 If you have data that is bigger than a handful of floats or ints, you should be using other systems that we will show next chapter.

 Push constants are configured when you create a pipeline layout.
 To keep things simple and not have to change too much code, we are going to default our pushconstants for compute effects to 4 vec4 vectors.
 16 floats will be enough for playing around with the shaders.